 - Reheat leftovers in the microwave or in a covered saucepan over a fairly low heat.
 You can always add in a little more marinara sauce if it's dried out a bit.

 - Assemble it up to a day ahead, refrigerate, then bake according to recipe below (you may need to add a few more minutes onto bake time to ensure the middle is nice and hot).

 - To freeze: assemble it in the casserole dish and then cover it tightly and freeze it for up to 3 months.
 You may want to add a little more sauce if you're planning on freezing it.
 Thaw for 24 hours in the fridge, then bake it as directed.
 If you need to bake it from frozen, it'll take a bit longer, so bake it (covered with foil) until the middle is hot, then broil the cheese at the end.
 Don't put a freezing cold ceramic casserole dish straight in the oven, though, as there's a chance it'll crack.
 I'd let it warm up a bit on the counter first.

 What to serve with this rigatoni pasta bake?

-You can't go wrong with some garlic bread/knots or a side salad.
+You can't go wrong with some cheesy garlic bread or knots or a side salad.